przytrzask/angulaRepo-viewer/README.md

 - live demo http://przytrzask.usermd.net/githubapiforscalac/app/#/

 ### How to use
+First You need to generate own auth keys.
-There is instruction on 'about it' page :smile:
+There is an UI instruction on 'about it' page :smile:
 ### Thanks
 To Scalac for inviting me to do this task.
 It is always productive
 ### Chosen technologies